wp-plugins/philantro/readme.txt

 >1.
 Install Philantro for WordPress either via the WordPress.org plugin directory, or by uploading the files to your server in the `/wp-content/plugins/` directory.
 >2.
 Activate the plugin through the 'Plugins' menu in WordPress
 >3.
-Add the 9 digit EIN of your organization (ex.
-453910202) to the settings (Admin > Philantro) and save.
+Add the 9 digit EIN of your organization sto the settings and save.
 >4.
 That's it.
 You're ready to go!